BlueMystical/EDHM_UI/README.md

 ## What is EDHM_UI?

-EDHM_UI is the user interface for the Elite Dangerous mod [EDHM by psychicEgg](https://github.com/psychicEgg/EDHM).
+EDHM_UI is the user interface for the Elite Dangerous mod [EDHM](https://github.com/psychicEgg/EDHM).

 Current features include: